 - A pop-up will ask “Auto Calibrate Laser?” and “Do you wish to proceed?”.
 Click yes.

 - The cutter will move around the page without drawing anything, this is an area test.
-Be sure that the pen does not move the page.
+Be sure that the pen does not move off of the page.

-- It will then “are you ready to auto-calibrate laser?”.
+- It will then ask “are you ready to auto-calibrate laser?”.
 Click yes again.

 - The cutter will first take some time to draw vertical lines, then to scan them.

 - The cutter will then locate a position to draw a few horizontal lines, the scan them

 - During this draw/scan portion, there will be a progress bar on the screen and the window will say “processing”.